 No setback is required for solar development with plant capacity of less than 15 kilowatts.
-For Screening and Buffer Area requirements see Section 730 (E) Screening and Buffer Areas for Ground Mounted Solar Arrays and Related Unaesthetic Features.
+For Screening and Buffer Area guidelines see Section 730 (F) Screening and Buffer Areas for Ground Mounted Solar Arrays and Related Unaesthetic Features.

-All solar installations on residential and commercial Structures shall provide for fire safety.
+All solar installations on residential and commercial Structures shall provide for fire safety, and comply with existing height limits.

-Solar ground installations are discouraged on agricultural lands, in scenic vistas and fields, or in other natural aesthetic settings that contribute to the rural and agricultural character of the town.
-Solar installations are encouraged in areas primarily Used for commercial development and on non-residential Structures.
+Solar ground installations are discouraged in the following locations: on agricultural lands, in scenic vistas and fields, or in other natural aesthetic settings that contribute to the rural and agricultural character of the town.